-Please Note: If the dealer is unable to timely resolve any warrantable issues or provide assistance in arranging repairs, please contact: Customer Service Department, Keystone RV Company, P.O.
-Box 2000 Goshen, Indiana 46527.
-You can also reach Keystone at (866) 425-4369 or at www.keystonerv.com.
-Upon receipt of notice of a claim, where a dealer was unable or unwilling to resolve your issue, Keystone may then direct you to another dealer or service center.
-Keystone may, at its option, request that you return your RV to one of its Customer Service facilities in Goshen, Indiana or Pendleton, Oregon.
-If a dealer is unable to correct any covered defect that you believe substantially impairs the value, use or safety of your RV, you must, to the extent permitted by law, notify Keystone directly of the dealer's failure to successfully repair the covered defect so that Keystone can become directly involved for the purpose of performing a successful repair to the covered defect.
+If the dealer is unable to resolve any warrantable issues or provide assistance in arranging repairs in a timely manner, please contact: Customer Service Department, Keystone RV Company, P.O.
+Box 2000, Goshen, Indiana 46527.
+You can also reach Keystone at 866.425.4369 and/or download the "My Keystone" App or at www.keystonerv.com.
+Upon receipt of notice of a claim where a dealer was unable or unwilling to resolve your issue, Keystone may then direct you to another dealer or service center.

+Keystone may also, at its option, request that you return your RV to one of its Customer Service facilities in Goshen, Indiana or Pendleton, Oregon.

+If a dealer is unable to correct any covered defect that you believe substantially impairs the value, use, or safety of your RV, you must, to the extent permitted by law, notify Keystone directly of the dealer's failure to successfully repair the covered defect so that Keystone can become directly involved with the purpose of performing a successful repair to the covered defect.